ismetdagli/HaX-CoNN/README.md

 #### Summary

-This step explains how layers are profiled.
+This step explains how emc utilizations are collected.
 Summary of comprehensive profiling result can be obtained by running the command below:

 ```bash
 make emc